Nor'easter brings heavy snow, creates travel headaches across Northeast

 "If Mother Nature wants to give us one last blast of winter, that's up to her," he said.

 Airlines canceled close to 2,400 flights in the U.S. on Wednesday, according to flight-tracking website FlightAware.
 Newark Liberty International Airport was the most impacted so far, with over 650 flights canceled due to the storm.
+The airport temporarily suspended flight activity due to "intensified weather conditions."

-In the New York area, John F. Kennedy International Airport reported 467 cancellations as of 8 a.m., which is 38 percent of its daily operations.
-LaGuardia reported 587 cancellations, which is about 38 percent of its average scheduled operations, according to the Port Authority of New York and New Jersey.
+In the New York area, John F. Kennedy International Airport reported 467 cancellations as of 2 p.m. while LaGuardia reported 587 cancellations, according to the Port Authority of New York and New Jersey.

 "The Port Authority strongly urges travelers to check with their carriers to make sure their flight will be taking off before going to the airport.
 If warranted, the Port Authority also is prepared to partner with airlines and terminal operators to accommodate ticketed passengers who may become stranded at the airports," the agency said.